lekhrajdinkar/02-spring/aws/06_Security/04_KMS.md

 - like s3 policy
 - define who can access key.
 - default policy : allows everyone in account
-- create custom policy : for cross account access
+- create custom policy : for cross account access, restricted access with in acct, etc
-- eg-1:
-  - lambda-1 copy ebs snapshot from one region to another region
+- eg-1: lambda-1 copy ebs snapshot from one region to another region
-  - lambda-1 must have access to
+  - only lambda-1 must have access below keys, no one else.
-    - region-1-EBS-volume + region-1-key (to decrypt)
+    - region-1-key (to decrypt)
     - region-2-key (to re-encrypt)
   - update custom policy accordingly
 - eg-2: cross account kms access